Industry News

 Build a reusable editorial calendar

 Content recycling requires real organisation.
-Teams must be able to anticipate which themes will be repurposed, which content will be updated and when each format will be distributed.
+Teams must be able to anticipate which themes will be repurposed, which content will be updated and when each format will be published.

-A clear editorial calendar makes it possible to better distribute efforts and ensure a regular presence across all channels.
+A clear editorial calendar makes it easier to allocate efforts and ensures a regular presence across all channels.

 Structure content from the outset

-To make recycling easier, content should be designed from the outset as reusable resources.
+To make recycling easier, content should be designed from the start as reusable resources.

-This approach then simplifies content transformation over time.
+This approach then simplifies the transformation of content over time.
 Web content writing then becomes more efficient, because each piece of content can be more easily adapted into several formats.

 Track content performance